capriele/Crazyflie-Indoor-Position-Logger-Controller/README.md

 ### Support or Contact

-If you have same trouble with this app please contact me at: [petrucci.alberto@gmail.com](mailto:petrucci.alberto@gmail.com).
+If you have same trouble with this application please contact me at: [petrucci.alberto@gmail.com](mailto:petrucci.alberto@gmail.com).